Hull down

-In sailing and warfare, hull-down means that the upper part of a vessel or vehicle is visible, but the main, lower body (hull) is not; the term hull-up means that all of the body is visible.
-The terms originated with sailing and naval warfare in which the curvature of the earth causes an approaching vessel to be first visible "sails-up".
-Beginning in the 20th century, hull-down has also been used in armoured warfare.
+In sailing and warfare, to be hull down means that the upper part of a vessel or vehicle is visible, but the main, lower body (hull) is not; the term hull up means that all of the body is visible.
+The terms originated with sailing and naval warfare in which the curvature of the Earth causes an approaching vessel to be first visible "sails up".
+Beginning in the 20th century, hull down has also been used in armoured warfare.

-In modern armoured warfare, hull-down is a position taken up by an armoured fighting vehicle (AFV) so that its hull (the main part of the vehicle) is behind a crest or other raised ground, but its turret (or a superstructure or roof-mounted weapon) is exposed.
-Turret-down is the position in which the vehicle's crew can observe forward from roof hatches, but the vehicle is completely hidden (usually a few metres further back from a hull-down position).
+In modern armoured warfare, hull down is a position taken up by an armoured fighting vehicle (AFV) so that its hull (the main part of the vehicle) is behind a crest or other raised ground, but its turret (or a superstructure or roof-mounted weapon) is exposed.
+Turret down is the position in which the vehicle's crew can observe forward from roof hatches, but the vehicle is completely hidden (usually a few metres further back from a hull-down position).
 The belly armour should not be exposed, because it is vulnerable to even modest antitank weapons.